aukkawut/ma590_sp2023/README.md

 # MA 590 Causal Inference (Spring 2023)

-This repo is the collection of my code (not intended to share).
+This repo is the collection of my implementation of the assignment in the class in Julia.
+Please don't copy my work.